 2. She taught me how to draw Garfield and we would create different cartoons featuring Garfield.
 I need a lot practice now.
 Hahaha!

 3. She is a true friend through and through.
 Even though I betrayed her, she saved me from embarassment.
 And that mistake was forever in my conscience.
 Yes, 32 years of forever apologizing to her.
 So here’s the story: We had a classmate who kept on teasing us.
-I can no longer remember was it was about.
+I can no longer remember what it was about.
 It was recess and we were hanging out at the terrace of our classroom.
 When recess was about to be over, I went inside and Wela followed leaving our classmate behind, oblivious that the class was about to start.
 I had the brilliant idea of closing the door with him locked out in the terrace (which should not be a huge deal because he could always knock and ask to be opened.
 Duh!
 There were at least 30 other classmates inside who could hear him.)
 So I told Wela to lock the door.
 The classmate started crying.
 The teacher heard the crying and asked me, “Katrina, what is that all about?”
 I answered, “Ma’am, it was Wela.”
 (I feel like Judas Iscariot betraying Jesus.)
 Wela then answered, “Sorry, Ma’am.”
 And she then opened the door.
 My heart sank and I carried the guilt all these years.
 Wela acted like it never happened- that I did not betray her.
 I do not know what nice things I did to her all those times that she still kept me as her friend.

 4. She was my high school penpal along with our friend, Shirly.
 I studied in a different school in high school.
 I would always look forward to reading her letters whenever my mama visited me in my school.
 I lost all her letters when mama did some spring cleaning while I was away for college.
 I remember her drawing of her cheerleading uniform in one of her letters.

 5. She was my college dorm mate.
 I was glad we went to the same university.
-We really did not hang out a lot because she spends her weekends with her relatives in Bulacan while I stayed in the dorm but it was comforting for me knowing that I have my childhood friend just two rooms away from me.
+We really did not hang out a lot because she spent her weekends with her relatives in Bulacan while I stayed in the dorm but it was comforting for me knowing that I have my childhood friend just two rooms away from me.

 6. Wela was my officemate.
 For more than a year, we worked in the same company.
 We were both busy with our respective jobs.
 We may not look like close friends at work but unbeknownst to many, Wela was my voice of reason.
 She would get emails from me whenever I am upset at something work-related.
 She would share her thoughts on the matter and made me feel better.
 Wela made work meetings a lot better just because she was there. ( I hated meetings because I had processes I had to run on my computer that I need to monitor.)